CAS: 9035-81-8 | EC No.: 232-906-9

 Comprising 11% of the egg white, OVOMUCOID (gene name: SPINK7) protects the developing chick from bacterial growth by inhibiting proteases.
 This heat and acid-stable protein comprises 186 amino acids, which bind to trypsin in a 1:1 ratio.
-Most avian egg whites contain a significant amount of ovomucoid, also known as trypsin inhibitor.
-Chicken ovomucoid demonstrates no impact on chymotrypsin activity, but it exerts complete inhibition on trypsin.
+Most avian egg whites contain significant OVOMUCOID, also known as trypsin inhibitor.
+Chicken OVOMUCOID does not impact chymotrypsin activity but completely inhibits trypsin.
 OVOMUCOID, found in hen's eggs, consists of approximately 186 amino acid residues and has a high degree of glycosylation.
 It features three consecutive domains that share structural similarities with the pancreatic trypsin inhibitor.
-Ovomucoid is known to have strong immunogenic properties and is believed to be the primary cause of egg allergy in most cases (Allergen Gal d I).
+OVOMUCOID is known to have strong immunogenic properties and is believed to be the primary cause of egg allergy in most cases (Allergen Gal d I).

-OVOMUCOID is an alternative to serum-based inhibition of proteases, including trypsin and papain for sensitive tissue and cell culture techniques.
-Produced non-invasively, OVOMUCOID is the ethically preferred option pne to use FBS/FCS (fetal bovine/calf serum).
+OVOMUCOID is an alternative to serum-based inhibition of proteases, including trypsin and papain.
+Produced non-invasively, OVOMUCOID is the ethically preferred option for FBS/FCS (fetal bovine/calf serum).

 Recent studies examining peptide fragments arising from the proteolytic digestion of OVOMUCOID have revealed promising functionalities.
 Hydrolysis using proteases, including pepsin and alcalase, yielded fragments with potential antioxidant, iron-chelating, and ACE-inhibitory properties 2,3.
 However, whether these peptide fragments are generated physiologically in the human gastrointestinal tract remains to be understood.

 OVOMUCOID, through the p53 pathway, functions as a tumor suppressor, exerting inhibitory effects on tumor progression.
-The p53 protein, known for its role in regulating cell growth and preventing abnormal cell proliferation, undergoes functional loss upon mutation, leading to tumor development.
+The p53 protein, known for regulating cell growth and preventing abnormal cell proliferation, undergoes functional loss upon mutation, leading to tumor development.
 In various cancers, including oral squamous cell carcinoma (OSCC), SPINK7 expression is downregulated, while p53, RB, NF-κB, and CYP4B1 expression is upregulated.
-The expression alterations of SPINK7, HER2, p53, and RB1 can be utilized for molecular staging of OSCC lesions, distinguishing between aggressive and less aggressive forms4.
-Hence, SPINK7 represents a potential molecular target in tumor biotherapy strategies.
+SPINK7, HER2, p53, and RB1 expression alterations can be utilized for molecular staging of OSCC lesions, distinguishing between aggressive and less aggressive forms4 Hence, SPINK7 represents a potential molecular target in tumor biotherapy strategies.

 OVOMUCOID functions effectively as a trypsin inhibitor.
 Applications include cell harvesting and tissue dissociation, as well as those in food and protein science.
 As opposed to other trypsin inhibitors, such as fetal calf serum, which is invasively extracted, OVOMUCOID is obtained from hen egg white using conventional purification methods that retain OVOMUCOID natural and potent anti-tryptic activity.